Skip to main content

 Rural Health Information Hub

-The natural and built environment of a community affects the health and well-being of rural residents.
+The natural and built environment of a community affects the health and well-being of its residents.
 The quality of the water, air, and soil has serious implications for rural health and economic development.
-Features of the built environment, including housing, infrastructure, and streets, can influence the ability of rural residents to manage their health and access opportunities for healthy food and physical activity.
+Features of the built environment, including housing, infrastructure, and streets, can influence the ability of rural residents to manage their health and access healthy food and opportunities for physical activity.

-This toolkit describes 6 models that are designed to address social determinants of health (SDOH) related to neighborhoods and the built environment:
+This toolkit describes 4 models that address social determinants of health (SDOH) related to neighborhoods and the built environment: